 From the depths of winter, spring into luxury with our newest cycling trip, Land of the Conquistadors Cycling the Paradors.
 Each day of riding links luxury Parador hotels deep in the heart of historic Spain.

-If you enjoy the challenge of a hill now and again, Cycling the Paradors will lead you through a timeless region of Spain ending each day in the luxury of a Parador Hotel.
-The brain child of the late King Alfonso XIII, a number of Spain's most significant buildings of royalty, nobility and religion have been lovingly converted into Parador Hotels.
-A small collection of Paradors in Extremadura are nestled amongst Spain's best preserved medieval villages and most significant sights of the Conquistador era.
+Why?
+If you enjoy the challenge of a hill now and again, Cycling the Paradors will lead you through a timeless region of Spain, ending each day in the luxury of a Parador Hotel.
+The brainchild of the late King Alfonso XIII, several of Spain's most significant buildings of royalty, nobility and religion have been lovingly converted into Parador Hotels.
+A small collection of Paradors in Extremadura are nestled amongst Spain's best-preserved medieval villages and most significant sights of the Conquistador era.

-Graded moderate, you'll ideally enjoy an active lifestyle which includes cycling to keep fit.
-Average daily distances are around 50km and there is always the option to take a day off the bike in Trujillo.
-There are stretches of shallow hill climbs and if you'd like a little assistance with these, e-bikes are available for hire.
+Graded moderate, you'll ideally enjoy an active lifestyle that includes cycling to keep fit.
+Average daily distances are around 50km, and there is always the option to take a day off the bike in Trujillo.
+However, there are stretches of shallow hill climbs, and if you'd like a little assistance with these, e-bikes are available for hire.